ryepez/OnTheMap/README.md

 ## On The Map

-On the map is an app that allow the user to post his/her location into a map and a link.
+**On the map** is an app that allow the user to post his/her location into a map.
+The users can add a link to the post.

 ## Installation